 All MCDB&G students are required to attend the MCDB&G Student Seminar each week.
-If you do not attend a minimum of 90% of the Student Seminars, you will receive an "N" grade for this course.
-There will be a sign in sheet at the Student Seminar which you must complete.
+If you do not attend a minimum of 90% of the student seminars, you will receive an "N" grade for this course (MCDG 8900).
+There will be a sign in sheet at the seminar.
 Second to fourth year students are required to present a Student Research Seminar each year.
 The aim of this seminar is to give each student the opportunity to present a formal seminar on your research and also to give your committee the opportunity to assess your progress towards completion of the PhD degree.
-The annual student evaluation form should be filled out after the committee meeting (see Annual Committee Meeting and Student Evaluation).

-Annual Committee Meeting and Student Evaluation
+Annual Committee Meeting and Student Review Form